jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 # 🛍️ E-Commerce Product Recommendation System

-A machine learning project I built to recommend products based on user interactions and product information.
+An e-commerce analytics and machine learning project that analyzes user interactions and product information to generate personalized product recommendations.

-The system combines different recommendation techniques to suggest products that are more relevant to each user.
+The project uses user behavior such as views, cart events, and purchases to understand product preferences and generate relevant recommendations.

 ## 🚀 Live Demo